 Table 2 shows a series of robustness checks.
 Column (0) repeats our preferred baseline specification (column (3) of Table 1).
 Column (1) is based on the same type of specification, but using an alternative measure of player quality based on the average quality of a player's clubs over just the three preceding seasons, as opposed to over the whole career.
 This reduces the effect of the net-of-tax rate somewhat, although the estimate is not significantly different from the baseline.
-Column (2) adds controls for country \times year fixed effects interacted with ability variables in order to test for potential general equilibrium effects on wages that vary by ability, as in a model with imperfect substitution across different ability levels.
-This has a very small impact on the estimates, which suggests that the baseline specification with perfect substitution is not too far off.
-Moreover, notice that the point estimate increases a bit, consistent with our earlier argument that not controlling fully for general equilibrium effects leads to downward bias in the tax effect.

 Next, we relax the constraint we have imposed on the dynamics of location decisions.
 So far, we have taken a very myopic view on migration choices, implicitly assuming that each year a player makes a new location decision independently of his previous choices.
 In such a setting, the only reason for path-dependence in choices is through serial correlation in the error terms, which we control for by clustering standard errors by player.
-Although some evidence suggests that sportsmen are in fact very myopic,38 there may be path-dependence in location arising from factors such as costs of breaking long contracts, other moving costs, investments in locationspecific human capital (e.g., language), and habit formation.
-To control for such effects, we report in column (3) results from a specification that controls for past choices through a dummy variable $country{n-1}$ equal to 1 for the country in which the player was playing in the previous year.
-Results show that past choices do matter with a large positive coefficient on $country{n-1}$.
-This variable absorbs part of the effect of home bias (home), but it has only a very small impact on the estimated coefficient for the net-of-tax rate.
+But in practice, there will be some path-dependence in location choice arising from factors such as costs of breaking long contracts, other moving costs, investments in location-specific human capital (e.g., language), and habit formation.
+To control for such effects, we report in column (2) results from a specification that controls for past choices through a dummy variable $country{t-1}$ equal to 1 for the country in which the player was playing in the previous year.
+Results show that past choices do matter with a large positive coefficient on $country{t-1}$ .
+This variable absorbs part of the effect of home bias (home), but it has only a very small impact on the estimated coefficient for the net-of-tax rate, meaning that tax effects are actually quick to materialize.